 - Address: 8366 Island Lake Road, Dexter

-Come check out the free straw maze or petting farm, and pick out your own apples or pumpkins.
-Enjoy pony or hayrides and shop the store for apple cider, donuts, mums, canned pickles, jams and salsas.
+Check out the free straw maze or petting farm, and pick out your own apples or pumpkins.
+Enjoy pony or hayrides and shop the store for apple cider, doughnuts, mums, canned pickles, jams and salsas.

 - Address: 6421 N. Stoney Creek Road, Monroe